NatePad/node-blackjack/README.md

 This is a Node CLI application that lets you play Blackjack!
 It uses concepts that we've covered so far in the Coding Bootcamp except for the [for of loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), which is my favorite way to iterate through an array.

-The live application is hosted by REplit at [https://replit.com/@NatePad/node-blackjack](https://replit.com/@NatePad/node-blackjack).
+The live application is hosted by Replit at [https://replit.com/@NatePad/node-blackjack](https://replit.com/@NatePad/node-blackjack).

 ## Installation and Usage